v-scornell/MD-100T00-Windows10/Instructions/Labs/0301-Managing Windows 10 Settings.md

 Get-ExecutionPolicy
 ```

-4. Confirm the current setting of the PowerShell execution policy is set to **Restricted.**
+4. Confirm the current setting of the PowerShell execution policy is set to **Unrestricted**.

 5. If the execution policy is set to **Restricted**, change it to **Unrestricted** by running the following command at the PowerShell window: